decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## scene.tsx (dynamic scenes)

-This file contains the code that generates an entity tree, which is what end users of your parsel will see.
+This file contains the code that generates an entity tree, which is what end users of your parcel will see.
 Below is a basic example of a `scene.tsx` file:

 {% raw %}
 ```tsx